Input and output files

 Output File

-The output file is specified by the outputPath
+The output file can also be configured with the outputPath

 Permuting inputs and assertions